-Volunteers, under the supervision of the Medical Director, the WMC veterinary interns, and two student managers, are responsible for the intake, care, and release of all animals admitted to the clinic.
-Summer student interns also help run the clinic.
-Volunteer group size varies year-to-year, around twelve to sixteen members
+Volunteers work under the supervision of the Medical Director, the Wildlife Medical Clinic veterinary interns, and two student managers.
+This team is responsible for the intake, care and release of all animals admitted to the clinic.
+Summer student volunteers also have the opportunity to help run the operations of the clinic.
+Groups can vary in size but will be around twelve to sixteen members.

 The program begins the Saturday after finals in May and goes through the Friday before school starts in August.
-Volunteers must sign up for a minimum of 4 shifts per week which is about 20 to 25 hours in the clinic a week, but volunteers are always encouraged to sign up for more than the minimum to gain more experience.
-3 shifts will be available to per day, each with set hours of volunteering.
-Responsibilities include feeding sick, injured, orphaned wildlife, medicating patients in our nursery, food preparation, and helping in clinic maintenance.
-Volunteers sign up for shifts that work best with their schedules, so there is usually quite a bit of flexibility.
-Non-university students will be considered on a space-available basis, during the specific application time-frame (detailed below), and following an application and interview process.
-Working in the WMC is a privilege and a serious responsibility; please consider this when applying.
+Volunteers must sign up for a minimum of 4 shifts per week which is about 20 to 25 hours in the clinic a week, but volunteers are always encouraged to sign up for more to gain additional experience.

 University regulations require that the applicant be associated with the University of Illinois by being a student, faculty, or staff member.

 All volunteers must complete a full set of rabies vaccinations prior to beginning work in the WMC (series of 3 vaccinations).
 Volunteers must maintain rabies vaccination currency during their entire tenure at the WMC.
 Proof of vaccination must be on file in the clinic prior to being assigned to a team.
 A rabies vaccination titer is highly recommended following completion of the rabies vaccination series.